WELCOME TO SUMMIT SCHOOL!

 *Bullying is defined as mean, hurtful behavior that occurs repeatedly in a relationship with an imbalance of power or strength.
 It takes many forms — verbal, physical, relational, and cyberbullying.

 The EAGLES Pride Program is a school-wide positive behavior program that was inspired by the book, What Do You Do With a Chance?
 It is designed to motivate students by looking for chances to demonstrate exemplary behavior: encouraging others, having a positive attitude, being genuinely kind, being a positive leader, putting in their best effort, and giving quiet service.
 Staff watch for students who demonstrate these traits of Summit EAGLES, and distribute yellow tickets that are then put into grade level boxes by the office.
-Tickets are drawn weekly during morning announcements, and once a month two students are chosen to represent each grade level as Students of the Month.
+Tickets are drawn weekly.
+This year we are incorporating a H.E.R.O. theme into our EAGLES program.
+More information will be sent to families.

 Cache County School District, in accordance with state and federal law, requires an atmosphere at school which provides a safe, orderly, and distraction-free learning environment.
 Summit Elementary has established the following guidelines to aid parents and students in selecting proper school attire: